 ABOUT DR. LAURA LOFTUS

 I have been practicing in the Kingston, NY area for the last fifteen years.
 My mission is to “help you do you.”
 I want you to be able to sit through a full day of work, sleep through the night, hike Overlook Mountain, lift your grandchild, play your violin, stand long enough to prepare a meal, or excel in your sport.

 I will work with you to:

 understand and address pain or limitations, whether acute or long-standing.
 We can also work together to prevent future episodes.

 recover from injuries or surgeries.
-In fact, our work can often prevent or postpone the need for surgery.
+In fact, our work can sometimes prevent or postpone the need for surgery.

 learn how to do your daily activities with more ease, safety, and less pain.